 Carat is a measure of weight, not size.
 One carat is equal to 200 milligrams.
 The term is derived from the word ‘carob’.
 Carob seeds were used as a reference for diamond weight in the ancient world.
 Because larger diamonds are rare, they are more valuable than the equivalent weight in several smaller diamonds.
 A one carat diamond will generally cost more than two half-carat diamonds, assuming all other qualities are equal.

-White or colourless diamonds actually occur in a range of shades - from truly colourless to off-white.
+White or colourless diamonds actually occur in a range of shades – from truly colourless to off-white.
 They are graded on a colour scale from D (colourless) to Z. The differences between one shade and the next are very subtle, so grading is done under controlled lighting, using a master diamond sample set for comparison and accuracy.
-Natural diamonds also occur in shades of blue, green, yellow-orange, pink, red, and even black.
-Known as 'coloured fancies', these stones are extremely rare and valuable.
+Natural diamonds also occur in shades of blue, green, yellow-orange, pink, red and even black.
+Known as 'coloured fancies', these gems are extremely rare and valuable.
 They are graded according to the intensity of their colour.

 Clarity refers to how many ‘inclusions’ there are in a diamond.
 These inclusions are naturally occurring features – wisps of minerals, uncrystallised carbon, tiny fractures – formed deep within the diamond when it was created.
 Though usually invisible to the naked eye, they can influence the way light is reflected and refracted.
 A gemmologist will examine a diamond under 10x magnification before assigning a clarity grade from F (Flawless) to I (Included).
 The grade may also indicate whether the inclusion is near the centre of the stone or along its girdle, or outer edge.